DeltaVCode/cr-201-2017/class-05-images-color-text/README.md

 <a id="top"></a>
 # Today's Plan: Week 1, Friday Lecture

-#### We will start today by going over Quiz 1, which was due last night.
+#### We will start today by going over Quiz 1, which was due Wednesday night.

 #### Reminder: Quiz 2 is due at 11:59pm tonight.